aminnoorani/PCS2-3rd-Assignment/README.md

-below is the plot of heap sort, this is asorting algorithm that works by first organizing the data to be sorted into a special type of binary tree called a heap. so it is not clear that how it works, performance of heap sort is dependent on the size of inserted elements and the previous branches. the different between heap sort and binary tree, it starts from bottom, there is no left or right pointer so it is much more faster
+Below is the plot of heap sort, this is a sorting algorithm that works by first organizing the data to be sorted into a special type of binary tree called a heap. so it is not clear that how it works, performance of heap sort is dependent on the size of inserted elements and the previous branches. the different between heap sort and binary tree, it starts from bottom, there is no left or right pointer so it is much more faster